505th Infantry Regiment (United States): Global War on Terrorism

 In early September 2004, the 1-505th was deployed to Eastern Afghanistan to provide security and support for Afghanistan's first free elections.
 Elements of the 2-505th PIR deployed in April 2006 for a 15-month tour with other elements of the reorganized 3-505th task force in support of Operation Iraqi Freedom.
 From August 2006 to November 2007, the 1-505th again deployed in support of Operation Iraqi Freedom.
 The brigade combat team deployed again in November 2008 for a one-year tour.
 The 505th PIR took over the responsibilities of the Global Response Force mission on 1 October 2010.

-1-505th deployed in May 2011 to Feb 2012 is support of the Combined Joint Special Operations Task Force - Afghanistan, two of its paratroopers were killed.
+1-505th deployed in May 2011 to Feb 2012 in support of the Combined Joint Special Operations Task Force - Afghanistan, two of its paratroopers were killed.